MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/assignment-methods.md

 - Arrival of a new work item in the queue.
 - Change to agent presence.
-- Updates to agent capacity: If capacity is updated at runtime then change in capacity triggers assignment.
+- Updates to agent capacity: If capacity is updated at runtime, then change in capacity triggers assignment.
 If capacity is updated manually, the change doesn't trigger assignment.
 - Addition of an agent to the queue.
 - Periodic trigger every five minutes for record type of work item.